 This program can be used either in conjunction with counseling services or for self-study in relaxation and meditation.
 If you are experiencing a more serious mental health issue, this program may not be sufficient to address your concerns.
 We would strongly urge you to make an appointment to speak to a counselor if you have serious symptoms, or if your concerns get worse or this program does not alleviate them.

 “Biofeedback is a process that enables an individual to learn how to change physiological activity for the purposes of improving health and performance”( Association for Applied Psychophysiology and Biofeedback, 2009).
 Essentially, this program teaches you skills for reducing your stress level and guides you through interactive practice exercises in which you learn to alter your stress level.
 The biofeedback indicators give you direct feedback on how well you are performing these skills through monitoring your body’s physical stress level, which can help you be more successful in achieving your stress management goals.

 The program uses finger sensors, which sit on the tips of 3 fingers, to measure physiological indicators of stress.

 - Skin conductance Level (SCL) measures sweat gland activity in your fingers

 - Heart Rate Variability (HRV) measures the variable time between heart beats

 According to the Association for Applied Psychophysiology and Biofeedback, “Biofeedback has enjoyed great success in treating numerous conditions including those related to muscle tension, anxiety, hypertension, epilepsy, some chronic pain conditions, certain breathing disorders, some types of cardiac arrhythmias, and substance abuse.”

 The software the Counseling Center uses for this program is called Healing Rhythms.
-You can learn more about it and view a demo on their website.
 To use the program, which is housed in the Counseling Center and is free of charge, see below.

 What should I expect if I try this program?